Sex Addiction / Out Of Control Sexual Behavior Explained

 In healthy sexual relationships, pleasure and brain functions are normal when assessed.
 No brain dysfunction such as brain tumors, substance abuse or mania exists.

-Healthy sex also has control, and no explorative or risk to self or psychological agenda.
+Healthy sex also has control, and no explorative or risk to self, or psychological agenda.

-The sexually addicted uses sex for attention, acceptance or love.
+Individuals with a sex addiction use sex for attention, acceptance or love.

 Healthy sex contains a control element; that is people choose to engage in sexual activity and do not feel hopeless or out of control.